gbmhunter/blog/content/pages/electronics/projects/autoelectric-blanket/_index.md

 Wanted to send information back to the server without the client browsing to a different page.

-{{< figure src="/images/project-autoelectricblanket/node-js-server-running-on-raspberry-pi-terminal-output-filtered.jpg" caption="The terminal output when a client visits the node.js server running on the RaspberryPi." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/project-autoelectricblanket/node-js-server-running-on-raspberry-pi-terminal-output-filtered.jpg" caption="The terminal output when a client visits the node.js server running on the RaspberryPi."  width="600px" >}}

 The express extension serves up a web page.

-{{< figure src="/images/project-autoelectricblanket/basic-web-page-served-by-node-js.jpg" caption="The basic web page served with node.js running on the RaspberryPi (viewed in Chrome)." caption-position="bottom" width="800px" >}}
+{{< figure src="/images/project-autoelectricblanket/basic-web-page-served-by-node-js.jpg" caption="The basic web page served with node.js running on the RaspberryPi (viewed in Chrome)."  width="800px" >}}

 At first I was just using the window.redirect() to send data back to the server when the user toggled the on/off button.
 This had the problem of the web page wanting to change everytime you clicked the button.
 To send back data without reloading the page, I use the AJAX (this was new to me) post request that comes with jQuery, $.post().